ffund/run-my-experiment-on-geni-blog/2017-03-27-dijkstras-shortest-path-algorithm.md

 If there is a failure at _one_ GENI aggregate for any of these steps, the entire thing will fail; you need each of these steps to succeed at _all_ the GENI aggregates in your slice.
 Thus, you'll need some extra patience and willingness to try again.
 In this section, I will describe how to identify which aggregate is responsible for the failure of a slice, so that you can exclude that aggregate when you try again.

 First, in the GENI Portal, create a new slice, and then click "Add Resources".
-Scroll down to the "Choose RSpec" section and select "URL"; enter the URL [https://git.io/vSqcn](https://git.io/vSqcn) and choose "Select" to load the multi-site topology:
+Scroll down to the "Choose RSpec" section and select "URL"; enter the URL [https://git.io/JUBmM](https://git.io/JUBmM) and choose "Select" to load the multi-site topology:

 ![](/blog/content/images/2017/03/dijkstra-multisite.png)

 You will notice that this topology includes multiple sites.
 To replace any site (e.g. if you have problems with a particular site), you can click on the name of the site, then use the menu on the left to select a different InstaGENI site.
-You should choose from InstaGENI sites that support multi-site links ("stitching") - there's a list [here](http://groups.geni.net/geni/wiki/GeniNetworkStitchingSites#GENINetworkStitchingSites).

 You may also notice that some links are marked with a red warning symbol; you can safely ignore this warning.